g7kse/g7kse.github.io/content/docs/ham radio/meshBBS/index.md

 ### Web Interface

-there is a web interface available through a local web server that I've not investigated thoughly yet
+There is a web interface available through a local web server that I've not investigated thoughly yet